Cisco Systems launched a new Web-based collaboration platform based on it WebEx conferencing technology.

 Tightly integrated with Cisco's unified communications and TelePresence product portfolios, WebEx Connect is a cloud-based platform for collaborative mash-up applications.
 It comes standard with enterprise instant messaging, presence, team spaces, document management and calendaring.
-It features open APIs that allow enterprises and third-party developers to insert widgets into the platform that would allow users to access a variety of hosted and premise-based applications from within the
+It features open APIs that allow enterprises and third-party developers to insert widgets into the platform that would allow users to access a variety of hosted and premise-based applications from within the platform.

 "What we're trying to do with the WebEx Connect client is when you come to work in the morning and power up you're laptop, you'll go right into our WebEx Connect platform," said Doug Dennerline, senior vice president of Cisco's collaboration software group.
 "You'll have your community of interest that you're participating with inside and outside the firewall.
 You'll have all the capabilities you need as a knowledge work displayed for you in what we call the 'webtop.'
 So we hope you'll stay there all day, with presence, instant messaging, team spaces, wikis, blogs, document sharing.
 So many of us that are in the [internal] beta today, we spend all of our day inside the client."